 Nicolas II was the last Tsar and monarch of Russia.
 Bolshevik revolutionists overthrew his government in 1918, killing him and his family.
 He was canonized by the Russian Orthodox Church, making him the richest saint in history.

 4. Andrew Carnegie (1835-1919) – $310 Billion.

 Carnegie, a poor Scottish immigrant, made his riches in the steel industry.
-He sold his company to JP Morgan in 1901 for $480 million.
-He then devoted his life to philanthropy, giving away the majority of his wealth.
+He sold his company to JP Morgan in 1901 for $480 million and then devoted his life to philanthropy, giving away the majority of his wealth.
 He founded Carnegie Hall, Carnegie Mellon University, and many other philanthropic causes.

 3. John D. Rockefeller (1839-1937) – $340 Billion.

 After starting his own small oil company in 1870, he soon monopolized the production and ownership of oil in the U.S. He is the richest American to have ever lived.
 Like Carnegie, he became a philanthropist, founding the University of Chicago, the Rockefeller Foundation, and many other institutions.
 He was a devoted Baptist, supporting many church-based institutions.